Product Portfolio & Case Studies

 The Problem

-Most enterprise AI advisory products are too generic to close at scale — they pitch capability without a clear wedge into a buyer's existing workflow.
-Vortexa AI needed a product strategy that could close mid-market and Fortune 500 accounts without a large sales team, and a GTM motion that could be refined quickly from early signals.
+Enterprise AI advisory products are usually too generic to close at scale.
+They pitch capability with no clear wedge into a buyer's existing workflow.
+Vortexa AI needed a product strategy that could win mid-market and Fortune 500 accounts without a large sales team, and a GTM motion it could sharpen quickly from early signals.

 My Role & Decisions

 I own the product from roadmap to revenue.
-Key decisions: (1) Defined the ICP through structured customer discovery interviews with C-suite buyers, surfacing the exact job-to-be-done that justified budget; (2) Built a tiered pricing model that allowed mid-market entry while preserving enterprise ASP; (3) Designed the onboarding flow as a product surface — not a services motion — to reduce time-to-value and improve early retention signals; (4) Created a B2B content and enablement system including ROI calculators, competitive battle cards, and case studies that gave the sales team a repeatable close motion; (5) Established a product health dashboard tracking DAU/MAU, activation rate, NPS, and expansion MRR — reviewed with stakeholders monthly to drive roadmap decisions.
+Key decisions: (1) Defined the ICP through structured customer discovery interviews with C-suite buyers, surfacing the exact job-to-be-done that justified budget; (2) Built a tiered pricing model that opened mid-market entry while preserving enterprise ASP; (3) Designed onboarding as a product surface rather than a services motion, cutting time-to-value and lifting early retention signals; (4) Created a B2B content and enablement system, ROI calculators, competitive battle cards, and case studies, that gave the sales team a repeatable close motion; (5) Established a product health dashboard tracking DAU/MAU, activation rate, NPS, and expansion MRR, reviewed with stakeholders monthly to steer roadmap decisions.

 What I Learned

-In an AI-native B2B product, the real differentiator isn't the AI — every competitor has access to the same models.
-It's the workflow integration and the story you tell around human judgment.
-Buyers don't buy AI; they buy relief from a specific decision burden.
-The product that names that burden most precisely wins the room.
+In an AI-native B2B product, the AI is not the differentiator.
+Every competitor reaches the same models.
+The edge is workflow integration and the story you tell around human judgment.
+Buyers are not paying for AI.
+They are paying for relief from a specific decision burden, and the product that names that burden most precisely wins the room.

 40%